-The procedures in this section list the users (including DUAs and other DSAs) currently connected to a DSA.
+The procedures in this section list the users (including DUAs and other DSAs) that are currently connected to a DSA.

 - 1. At the bottom of the left pane, click Server View. - 2.
-In the left pane, click the server. - In the right pane, click the Status tab and then click Users.
-Details about the users connected to the DSA are displayed.
+In the left pane, click the server. - 3.
+In the right pane, click the Status tab and then click Users.

+Details of the users connected to the DSA are displayed.